ahmedhamdiola/somewear/README.md

 ## Team Members

 - Ahmed Hossam (Led backend development and integrated frontend with backend)
-- Ahmed Hamdy (Worked mainly on frontend developmentand contibuted to backend tasks)
+- Ahmed Hamdy (Worked mainly on frontend development and contributed to backend tasks)
-- Bassam El-Sherif (Worked mainly on frontend developmentand contibuted to backend tasks)
+- Bassam El-Sherif (Worked mainly on frontend development and contributed to backend tasks)
 - Youssef Soliman (Contributed slightly to backend and frontend tasks)

 ---